-Experienced management team.
-Our senior management team and board of directors include some of the most senior officers of DCP Midstream, LLC and other energy companies who have extensive experience in the midstream industry.
-We believe our management team has a proven track record of enhancing value through organic growth, dropdowns and the acquisition, optimization and integration of midstream assets.
+Experienced Management Team.
+Our senior management team and board of directors have extensive experience in the midstream industry.
+We believe our management team has a proven track record of enhancing value through organic growth and the acquisition, optimization and integration of midstream assets.